|

 Blacksmith shop behind Alfred Upchurch's coach shop

-The company, which has around 40 members, wears their new uniforms: black pants,
+The company, which has around 40 members, wore their new uniforms: black pants,

 red shirts trimmed with blue, black belts and blue caps trimmed to match the